django-denmark/2020.djangoday.dk/content/conduct.md

 weight: 30
 ---

-This text is from [The Berlin Code of Conduct](https://berlincodeofconduct.org/), no amendments have been made.
+This text is adapted from [The Berlin Code of Conduct](https://berlincodeofconduct.org/).

 Purpose
 -------